samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise1.md

 We assign an anonymous EventHandler<MouseEvent> class to the MOUSE_DRAGGED event.
 Whenever a drag-event occurs (i.e. left mouse button held down while moving the mouse) this class's _handle_ method is called.
 We differentiate between two
 cases:
-1. There have been draggin events prior to the current one and the _isDragging_ state variable is true.
+1. There have been draggin events prior to the current one and the exercise's _isDragging_ state variable is true.
 In this case we update the current line's end coordinates to the current mouse coordinates (i.e. moving the line's end along the mouse movement).
 Since the Canvas's contents have been updated, we need to call the _render_ method so that the Canvas is refreshed with the new material.
 2. The current event is the first dragging event (_isDragging_ state variable is false).
 This means that the user has just started dragging and we have to create a fresh new line segment.
-We also set the line's thickness and then add it to the list of drawables.
+We also set the line's thickness and then add our new line to the list of drawables.
+All drawables are held in the exercise's _drawables_ collection.

 Let's look at the __release__ event: